What's in the bag?

 Lightweight, foldable light reflector for panels that are half-shaded.

 Sean uses the 70D and the EFS lenses.
-The smaller lens fits in a cargo pocket, so he’s usually only lugging the camera and an extra lens and battery.
+The smaller lens fits in a cargo pocket, so he’s usually only lugging the camera, an extra lens, and a battery.
 It makes him a bit more agile than me, who has all my equipment in a backpack.
 He’s also much younger and able to get closer to the rock art panels than I am, so it works well for us.

-The D5 mark IV usually has the 24-105 mm lens attached to it.
-This configuration is my favorite and most used.
+The D5 Mark IV usually has the 24-105 mm lens attached, which is my favorite and most used configuration.
 The 80D usually has the 100-400 mm lens attached.
 The 80D is my go-to camera for panels high on the mountainside or otherwise distant.
 I really like having two cameras ready to go at all times.

 I use the 80D for the high magnification shots because it has a crop sensor, meaning the 100-400 mm lens becomes a 160-640 mm lens.
 If I really need to reach out for a photo, I’ll throw on the 1.4x extender, making the magnification 224-896 mm.
 Putting the extender on does reduce the aperture by a full stop, so the lens becomes f/6.3-8, meaning there has to be a lot of light if I don’t want to push the ISO.
 I don’t particularly like pushing the ISO, so the camera slows down the shutter speed (we both usually shoot in aperture priority).
 So, a tripod is an absolute necessity when using super-high magnification.
 Remember, if your lens has image stabilization (IS), turn it off when the camera is mounted on a tripod.
 IS goes wild when it doesn’t detect any camera movement and can blur your shots.

 The GPS receivers are for the 70D and 80D.
-We have a GPS receiver, but it’s a pain to try to record the GPS location of shots.
-I want that info in the properties of each photo.
+We have a GPS receiver, but it’s a pain to record the GPS location of shots.
+I want that information in the properties of each photo.
 The 5D Mark IV has a built-in GPS.

-Melissa uses her phone and takes better pictures that either of us.
+Melissa uses her phone and takes better pictures than either of us.